April 13: Friday the 13th-- a bittersweet day.

 Air Temperature -14.8 C 5.4 F Wind Chill -11.1 F

 Longitude 72—11.238 N Latitude 146—36.642 W

 Today is Friday the 13th, and a bittersweet day.
 We have all worked very hard to get to this Ice Camp, experience the Arctic environment, and get the scientific measurements done.
 Now most of the science has been completed and today the first group of scientists is leaving with their equipment.
 Cathy and I have been doing some packing and then said goodbye to the group of scientists to leaving the ice camp on the 9:30 flight.
-We spent the rest of the morning mapping the building locations in the camp using a GPS unit, and taking stereo photos of the perimeter.
+We spent the rest of the morning mapping the building locations in the camp using a GPSA Global Positioning System (GPS) is a satellite-based navigation system used to track the location or position of objects on the Earth’s surface. unit, and taking stereo photos of the perimeter.
 Mani Thomas will take these digital photos and try to process them to give a 3-D image of the camp.